 Good to Know: Alternatively, the same can be done using the Dataset Configuration window.

 To set a model as a default, select the rule and then press the SET DEFAULT button.
-The Default label will be displayed next to that model.
+The green 'Default' label will be displayed next to that model.